 Alexavier Ojeda

-Sr4184ca@metrostate.edu
+sr4184ca@metrostate.edu

-Looking for a fun activity for the fall while showing support for your fellow students?
+Looking for a fun fall activity while showing support for your fellow students?
 Look no further!
-On Sunday September 13th the Jerry Cotton Memorial Golf Tournament.
-The tournament will take place at Emerald Green Golf Course in Hastings at 10:30 am.
-This golf tournament provides funding for the “Jerry Cotton Law Enforcement and Criminal Justice Endowed Scholarship” at Metropolitan State University.
-Jerry Cotton was a Metro graduate and a Dakota County Sheriff.
+On Sunday, Sept.
+13, Emerald Green Golf Course, in Hastings, will host the Jerry Cotton Memorial Golf Tournament.
+The tournament, which starts at 10:30 a.m., will provide funding for the “Jerry Cotton Law Enforcement and Criminal Justice Endowed Scholarship” at Metropolitan State University.
+Jerry Cotton was a Metro graduate and a Dakota County sheriff.

-Cotton also worked part-time at MLA (Metropolitan Learning Alliance) a charter school in Bloomington.
-He believed that by teaching and mentoring students one could make the most difference on the individual and their families.
+In addition to his work as a county sheriff, Cotton worked part time at Metropolitan Learning Alliance (MLA), a charter school in Bloomington.
+He believed that, by teaching and mentoring students, one could make the most difference on the individual and their families.
 Unfortunately, Cotton contracted hepatitis in 1987 while giving first aid to a victim.
-He died in 2006, thus the annual Jerry Cotton memorial Golf tournament was organized in his honor.
+He died in 2006; thus, the annual Jerry Cotton memorial Golf tournament was organized in his honor.

 The scholarship is available to students seeking a career in law enforcement.
 This scholarship was made to honor and support Jerry Cotton’s vision of education.
 The tournament is organized by the Cotton family.
-Jerry’s widow Jan Cotton is an avid organizer and promotor for the event.

-“Jerry was a very passionate person about education so this scholarship program has been on very close to my heart” said Cotton.

-Currently the scholarship awards 2 students a year.
-In the last eight years, the scholarship has helped 12 students work to their goals in criminal justice by awarding them $7,600.
-The tournament helps fund the scholarships by taking in direct donations, hole sponsorship/donations and silent/live auction bids.
-The auction usually carries 120 items with one special item for live auction.
+Cotton’s widow, Jan Cotton, is an avid organizer and promotor of the event.
+“Jerry was a very passionate person about education, so this scholarship program has been very close to my heart,” she said.
+Currently, the scholarship awards two students per year.
+In the last eight years, the scholarship has helped 12 students work to their goals in criminal justice by awarding a total of $7,600.
+The tournament helps fund the scholarships by taking in direct donations, hole sponsorships or donations and silent auction bids.
+The auction usually carries 120 items, with one special item for live auction.

-Students are welcome to participate in the golf tournament – in fact it would be great to have some student foursome.
-Single registration is $100 which includes green fees, 18 holes of golf, golf cart and dinner.
+Students are welcome to participate in the golf tournament.
+Single registration is $100 and includes green fees, 18 holes of golf, golf cart and dinner.
 All players this year will receive a sleeve of monogrammed golf balls and a flannel golf blanket.

-During the tournament there are numerous options to show your support:
+During the tournament, there are numerous options to show your support:

-You can donate to the foundation directly or donate a gift certificate, gift baskets etc. to the silent/live auction.
-You can also sponsor a hole ($100. $250, or $500+ levels).
+You can donate to the foundation directly or donate a gift certificate, gift baskets, etc. to the silent/live auction.
+You can also sponsor a hole ($100, $250, or $500+ levels).

-If you would like to participate in golfing tournament registration through Sep.
-7 and is available for the first 144 golfers, visit jerrycottongolf.com for more information and registration materials.
+If you would like to participate in golfing tournament registration, through Sept.
+7, which is available for the first 144 golfers, visit jerrycottongolf.com for more information and registration materials.

-If you don’t golf please join in on the banquet & dinner after the tournament (separate registration required at jerrycottongolf.com).
+If you don’t golf, please join in on the banquet and dinner after the tournament (separate registration required at jerrycottongolf.com).

-Tournament Location: Emerald Greens Golf Course 14425 Goodwin Avenue, Hastings, MN 55033
+Tournament Location: Emerald Greens Golf Course, 14425 Goodwin Avenue, Hastings, MN 55033

-The tournament is also available to public who just want to catch a great tournament on an early Thursday morning.
+The tournament is also available to the public.

 Picture Captions: